dullhunk/book/careers-lab/cvapps/cv-bugs.md

 # Debugging your CV / Résumé

-This guide (http://git.io/mycv) is based on common bugs we've seen in students CVs (aka Résumés) submitted to the CV Bank in the School of Computer Science at the University of Manchester.
+This guide (http://git.io/mycv) is based on common bugs we've seen in students CVs (aka Résumés) submitted to the School of Computer Science CV Bank at the University of Manchester.

 If you have had your CV assessed and it is covered in red ink, please don't take it personally.
 This is probably one of the first CVs you've written.
 Think of your current CV as version 0.1, alpha or beta release.
 There are many chances to debug and improve it - find out more at http://man.ac.uk/U1q7VI and http://man.ac.uk/6Ef90a